- A wound care nurse will complete an assessment of the wound and the individual

-- Factors which negatively affect wound healing will be identified and discussed with the patient.
+- Factors that negatively affect wound healing will be identified and discussed with the patient

-- A treatment plan will be put into place.
-In collaboration with the patient and the GP, multi-disciplinary referrals may be made to optimize healing (i.e. chiropody, diabetic education, review of nutrition, smoking cessation, vascular consult, referral to CCAC for nursing assistance in wound care).
+- A treatment plan will be put into place in collaboration with the patient and the primary care physician.
+Multi-disciplinary referrals may be made to optimize healing (i.e. chiropody, diabetic education, review of nutrition, smoking cessation, vascular consult, referral to Home and Community Care for nursing assistance in wound care)

-- There will be regular follow up with the patient and communication with the other health professionals involved in the patients care.
+- There will be regular follow-ups with the patient and communication with the other health professionals involved in the patient’s care

 Types of Patients Seen

-Patients with delayed healing of a wound or a difficult to manage wound.
-Wound causes may include: arterial, venous, diabetic (neuropathic), pressure injury, burns, autoimmune disease, trauma, and post-surgical site infection
+Patients with delayed healing of a wound or a difficult to manage wound (wound causes may include arterial, venous, diabetic, neuropathic, pressure injury, burns, autoimmune disease, trauma, or post-surgical site infection)

-DAFHT patients may be referred to the Wound Care program at the request of their Primary Care Provider or by the CCAC nursing agency involved with their wound care
+DAFHT patients may be referred to the Wound Care program at the request of their Primary Care Provider or by the Home and Community Care nursing agency involved with their wound care.